Individual Contributor License Agreement (v1.0)

 9. Updates

-The Contributor commits to promptly inform Guardia if they become aware of any fact, circumstance, or element that makes any of the representations, warranties, or information provided under this Agreement false, inaccurate, or outdated.
+The Contributor commits to promptly inform Guardia should they become aware of any fact, circumstance or element that makes any of the declarations, warranties or information provided under this Agreement false, inaccurate or outdated.
+This obligation includes, for example, but is not limited to:

-• Subsequent identification of unauthorized use of third-party code;
+- Subsequent identification of unauthorized use of third-party code;

-• Substantial modifications in the licensing of external dependencies used.
+- Substantial modifications in the licensing of external dependencies used.

 This update is essential to ensure the legal and technical integrity of Guardia's Projects and to guarantee the trust of the involved community.